Differences Between FIFO and LIFO

 What is FIFO (first in first out)?

-FIFO stands for ‘First In First Out, ‘ which implies that the inventory which was added first to the stock will be removed from stock first.
-So the inventory will leave the stock in order the same as that in which it was added to the stock.
+FIFO stands for 'First In First Out, 'which implies that the inventory added to the stock will be removed from stock first.
+So the inventory will leave the stock in order the same way it was added to the stock.

 What is LIFO (last in first out)?

-It means that whenever the inventory is reported as sold (either after conversion to finished goods or as it is), its cost will be taken equal to the cost of the latest inventory added to the stock.
+It means that whenever the inventory is reported as sold (either after conversion to finished goods or as it is), its cost will equal the cost of the latest inventory added to the stock.

 This, in turn, means that the cost of inventory sold as reported on the Profit and Loss Statement will be taken as that of the latest inventory added to the stock.
-On the other hand, on the Balance Sheet, the cost of the inventory still in stock will be taken equal to the cost of the oldest inventory present in the stock.
+On the other hand, on the Balance Sheet, the inventory cost still in stock will equal the cost of the oldest inventory present in the stock.

-Both these methods are pure methods of accounting for and reporting the value of inventory.
-Whichever method is adopted, it does not govern the actual addition or removal of inventory from the stock for further processing or selling.
+Both these methods are pure methods of accounting for and reporting inventory value.
+Whichever method is adopted, it does not govern the addition or removal of inventory from the stock for further processing or selling.

 Another inventory cost accounting method that is also widely used by both public vs. private companies is the Average Cost method.
 This method takes the middle path between FIFO and LIFO by taking the weighted average of all units available in the stock during the accounting period and then uses that average cost to determine the value of COGS and ending inventory.